tyage/slack-patron/README.md

 $ bundle install
 ```

-#### Start Slack Message Logger
+### 2-B-2.
+Start Slack Message Logger

 ```sh
 $ bundle exec ruby ./logger/logger.rb
 ```

-#### Start Slack Message Viewer
+### 2-B-3.
+Start Slack Message Viewer

 ```sh
 $ ./viewer/setup.sh
 $ bundle exec rackup ./viewer/config.ru
 ```

-## Import Slack backup file with CLI
+## 3. Import Slack backup file

-**Notice: This function is not enabled with docker now...**
+### 3-A. With GUI (in viewer)

+Import dialog will appear when you click team name in viewer.

+### 3-B. With Command Line

-The size of Slack backup file is big and sometimes it is difficult to upload it with patron's webpage.
+The size of Slack backup file is big and sometimes it is difficult to upload it with viewer.

-You can import Slack backup file with CLI.
+You can import Slack backup file with this command.

 ```sh
 $ bundle exec ruby ./bin/import.rb PATH_TO_BACKUP_FILE